-In observance of SCA’s 60th anniversary, we’ll be sharing all sorts of nuggets of knowledge this summer — each one curated into a tidy group of 6.
+In observance of SCA’s 65th anniversary, we’ll be sharing all sorts of nuggets of knowledge — each one curated into a tidy group of six.

 The information below is excerpted from “Lightly on the Land: The SCA Trail-Building and Maintenance Manual.”
 That’s right: we literally wrote the book on trail construction.
 Purchase “Lightly on the Land” and direct of portion of the purchase price to SCA at AmazonSmile.

 Shovels appear on more trail sites than any other tool.
 Yet for all their familiarity, utilization often varies.
 The shovel is best used for moving loosened earth and to sustain a good pace over a long period of time, experts will tell you to shovel with minimum effort and motion.
 One trick is to swing the shovel and then drop the soil out from under the load rather than scattering it over a wide area.
 Another is to use your thigh as a fulcrum under the shovel handle to help lift the load.
 Your back will thank you later.

 “No tool is as strongly identified with backcountry life and work as the axe.”
 So states “Lightly on the Land.”
 A double bit axe offers a finely tapered bit for making deep cuts as well as a stouter edge for limbing branches.
 The single bit axe is often more popular with trail crews, however, as “an axe with one bit somehow seems twice as safe as an axe with two.”
 Debates over the merits of straight handles vs. curved can last longer than the trail project itself.